natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/P.108A%20serie%202.md

 * 8 mm Steel - Ventral gunner position
 * Fuel tanks located in wings

+While the P.108 series is not well known for its durability, the {{PAGENAME}} is placed at such a low BR that it mostly faces enemies armed only with small-calibre machine guns, to which the plane is capable of absorbing huge number of rounds with.
+However, due to the lack of protection on the gunners, they can be easily knocked out.
+In an uptier where large-calibre machine guns and 20 mm autocannons are common, the {{PAGENAME}} will not fare well against these enemies as they can easily dismantle you from higher altitudes.

 === Modifications and economy ===
 {{Specs-Economy}}